Online Advanced Standing Master of Social Work (MSW) Programs

 To illustrate how the curricula for advanced standing MSW programs differ by concentration, below are three curriculum examples for Child and Family Welfare (micro), Social Justice Innovation and Entrepreneurship (macro), and Advanced Generalist Social Work (advanced generalist).
 Examples are for full-time programs with summer admission that can be completed in one year.

-Child and Family Welfare BSW to MSW Program
+Child and Family Welfare Advanced Standing MSW Program

 Summer